Complex Langevin and other approaches to the sign problem in quantum many-body physics: Approaches to the sign problem: from reweighting to complex Langevin

 The middle column of \figref{SPApproaches} lists the set of what we call ``statistical" approaches, which attempt to tackle the sign problem in a head-on manner.
 The simplest of those methods is by far the oldest and most commonly applied one across all areas of physics: reweighting, which we describe in \secref{reweighting}.
 More recent statistical approaches, commonly referred to as ``density-of-states'' methods, proceed by probing the shape of the probability distribution at fixed action phase, and then integrating over that phase at the end; we describe those ideas in \secref{DensityOfStates}

-Finally, the right column lists ``complex-plane" methods, which also come in different flavors. \secref{ImaginaryAsymmetry} reviews the use of imaginary asymmetries in the parameters of a given theory (e.g. chemical potential, mass imbalance) to carry out calculations without a sign problem, necessarily followed by some kind of analytic continuation to return to the real physical values.
-Complex Langevin methods, the focus of this review, start in \secref{CL}, while in \secref{Thimbles} we mention ideas based on contour deformations (Lefschetz thimbles).
-Both of those methods rely on complexifying the integration variables; based on that idea, there exist constructive approaches (mentioned in \secref{CL}) that aim to define a real action in such a complex space.
+Finally, the right column lists ``complex plane" methods, which also come in different flavors. \secref{ImaginaryAsymmetry} reviews the use of imaginary asymmetries in the parameters of a given theory (e.g. chemical potential, mass imbalance) to carry out calculations without a sign problem, necessarily followed by some kind of analytic continuation to return to the real physical values.
+Complex Langevin methods, the focus of this review, start in \secref{CL}, while in \secref{Thimbles} and \secref{pom} we mention ideas based on contour deformations (Lefschetz thimbles and the path optimization method, respectively).
+All of those methods rely on complexifying the integration variables; based on that idea, there exist constructive approaches (mentioned in \secref{CL}) that aim to define a real action in such a complex space.